 Developed at UCLA, the Joint Attention, Symbolic Play, Engagement and Regulations (JASPER) Program is a fully developed and tested therapeutic intervention for children with ASD.
 JASPER targets early attention, emotion and behavior regulations, social communication and language skills of young children with ASD through the naturalistic behavioral interactions with therapists and caretakers.
 The CAN Clinic offers initial assessment and 8 individualized treatment sessions of JASPER.
 The program focuses its efforts on young children (ages 18 months to 6 years) with an emphasis on parent training, as well as older children (5-8 years old) who remain minimally verbal and would benefit from the intervention in combination with a speech-generating device (e.g. iPad).
 To learn more about JASPER, please visit: http://www.kasarilab.org/treatments/jasper Cognitive Behavior Therapy: Using evidence-based interventions, youth from preschool ages to young adults with a social development concern associated with autism spectrum disorder, genetic conditions, or developmental delay are provided with time-limited (between 16 to 24 sessions) and focused treatment provided once weekly on an outpatient basis to target areas such as co-occurring anxiety, depression, social skills, behavioral flexibility, and other concerning behaviors.
 A family-based model of treatment is emphasized along with behavioral and cognitive behavior therapy (CBT).

-Teen Coping Skills Program: Group-Based Treatment for Adolescents with Autism Spectrum Disorder (Ages 12-17)
+Teen Coping Skills Program: Group-Based Treatment for Adolescents with Autism Spectrum Disorder (Ages 12-17) - ON HOLD

 This group is targeted for teenagers with ASD from ages 12 to 17 (Middle School to High School) who have fluent verbal abilities and can participate in a small group discussion.This group treatment teaches teenagers how to manage stress and anxiety, as well as difficult feelings, including feeling sad and overly critical of themselves by learning healthy coping strategies.
 Treatment will be based on cognitive behavior therapy (CBT), an evidence-based intervention to treat anxiety and depression.
 Adult Treatments